Khalid3bdallah/import-excel-into-mysql/readme.md

 - Upload the 100K reocrds excel file.

 **Notes:**
-- I'm assuming the running OS os linux
+- I'm assuming the running OS is linux
 - I used Spout library instead of PHPSpreadsheet to read the excel file because of the performance is very optimized PhpSpreadSheet peak memory usage: 219 MB.
 Spout peak memory usage: 2 MB.